 You shouldn’t come across these in an e-cig store, but do not use unprotected NCR/ICR li-ion batteries (these should never be used in a mod as they're different chemistry).

-Using the wrong batteries, mixing and matching batteries, or asking too much of the batteries you’re using can result in explosion and fire, and don’t forget this could happen in your face!
+Using the wrong batteries, mixing and matching batteries (including those of a different age) or asking too much of the batteries you’re using can result in explosion and fire, and don’t forget this could happen in your face!

 Furthermore, a protected battery isn’t the ideal battery for a mod's optimal performance.
 When used with low resistance atomizers or higher voltages, more amps (more current) will be drawn from your battery, and therefore performance can be reduced but more importantly the battery or batteries can overheat.